|Partner Institution/Organization Homepage:||Click to visit|

 - Complete the Study Abroad Application items in GPS.

 - Two letters of recommendations from Princeton faculty who have taught you

-- Official Princeton transcript (paper copy sent directly to OIP)
+- Official Princeton transcript (digital copy emailed to OIP advisor)

 - Two samples of work in the subject area that you wish to study at Oxford

 In addition to a program application, students must also complete the Princeton Course approval form.
 This form is reviewed by the Committee on Examinations and Standing, which grants final approval to participate in the program.
 Students who meet the university eligibility requirements to study abroad and who have the support of their department are normally approved by the Committee.